-- Try to resolve the problem at the dealership with the Service Manager o Owner. - 2.
-If this fails, contact your area distributor listed in the Operator Manual. - 3.
+- 1. Try to solve the problem at the dealership with the Service Manager or Owner. - 2.
+If this fails, contact your area distributor listed in the Operator's Manual. - 3.
 Then if your grievance still remains unsolved, you may write to us:

-Bombardier Inc. Service Department Recreational Products Division Valcourt, Quebec, Canada, JOE 2LO February 1984 Bombardier Inc. Valcourt, Quebec, Canada, JOE 2L0
+Bombardier Inc. Service Department Recreational Products Division Valcourt (Quebec), Canada, JOE 2LO February 1986

+Bombardier Inc.

+Valcourt (Quebec), Canada, JOE 2L0